April 2026

 TL;DR

-The same backbone, post-trained two ways.
+I post-trained the same backbone two ways.
 Trained as a panel of experts arguing inside a debate tag, it produces reasoning traces that sit +78.2% further apart in mpnet-space on MATH500 (paired t = 5.91, p < 10⁻⁸) and +75.6% further apart on AIME (t = 4.72, p < 10⁻⁵) than the same model post-trained to think privately.
 The pass@k gap to Qwen3-thinking narrows monotonically in k across three independent slices.

 The default reasoning scaffold is <think>: a long private monologue, often tens of thousands of tokens, before the answer.
 Every frontier lab ships a thinking model.
 The format has become invisible the way "let's think step by step" became invisible a few years before it.